nilern/pegasos/types.rst

 Types
 =====

+TODO: Actually, let's not have inheritance.
+We can just have multimethods as interfaces and data inheritance is only useful in very specific cases.

 * Record types (= ERR5RS record type descriptors)
 * Opaque types (most types like list, port etc.)
 * Abstract types (e.g. the numeric tower where ``integer?`` has